Table of Contents:

 “We’re never going to be perfect.
 But at least, at a personal level, I’ve seen a lot of progress.
 I think that different identities and experiences are becoming more visible on our team.
 I think by diving into this work and putting ourselves out there, we’re creating public accountability that’s important for the work to continue.”

-To create that public accountability, we’re going to continue to share about our lessons and experiences as we work to make B Lab a more inclusive organization.
+To create that public accountability, we’re going to continue to share our lessons and experiences as we work to make B Lab a more inclusive organization.
 Look for our third round of Inclusive Economy Challenge goals later this fall, as well as future posts elevating the unique perspectives of different B Lab staffers.